How to Handle Time-Off Requests

 If you mishandle time off requests, you could face some serious consequences.
-For example, if you approve too many requests, you won’t be able to give your customers the support they need.
-If you don’t approve any requests, however, you might damage your culture and employee satisfaction.
+For example, if you approve too many vacations, you won’t be able to give your customers the support they need.
+If you don’t approve any, however, you might damage your culture and employee satisfaction.

-You need a policy to make sure you’re handling time off requests fairly.
-You might deal with more requests during the holidays, but a solid policy can help you handle requests appropriately all year long.
+You need a policy to make sure you’re handling time-off requests fairly.
+You might deal with more requests during the holidays, but a solid policy can help you handle time off appropriately all year long.

 Here are important points to consider when creating your policy:

-Consider approving time off requests on a first come, first served basis.
-This will encourage your employees to ask for time off well in advance, so you won’t be scrambling to make scheduling changes.
+Consider approving time-off requests on a first-come, first-served basis.
+This will encourage your workers to ask for time off well in advance, so you won’t be scrambling to make scheduling changes.

-In addition, set a limit on how many people can be off each day.
-That way, you’ll be sure you have enough people working to handle your small business’s needs.
+Additionally, set a limit on how many people can be off each day.
+That way, you’ll be sure you have enough team members working to handle your small business’s needs.

-If the holidays are a busy time for your business, set a limit for the number of days your employees can take off during the holiday season.
+If the holidays are a busy time for your business, set a limit on the number of days your employees can take off during the holiday season.

-For example, if you know that December is a busy month, encourage your employees to ask for no more than three days off.
+For example, if you know that December is a busy month, encourage your staff to ask for no more than three days off.

 Your store is always swamped the Saturday before Christmas.
 You expect this year will be the same and that you’ll need all hands on deck.
-When you know that you’ll need your whole staff to serve the needs of your customers, it’s okay to set a black-out period for time off requests.
-Black-outdays are dates where everyone must come to work (except in the case of an emergency).
+When you know that you’ll need your whole team to serve the needs of your customers, it’s okay to set a black-out period for time off requests.
+Black-out days are dates where everyone must come to work (except in the case of an emergency).

-Make sure your employees know how far in advance they need to request time off.
+Make sure your employees know how far in advance they need to ask for time off.

-If you require your employees to submit their requests at least two weeks in advance, for example, you’ll still have time to create schedules based around who has off.
+If you require everyone to submit their requests at least two weeks in advance, for example, you’ll still have time to create schedules based around who has off.

-Whether you offer paid or unpaid time off, make sure you’re tracking all time off requests.
-Track how much time each employee is asking for, when they’re asking for it, and why they want time off (it’s up to you how specific the reason needs to be).
+Whether you offer paid or unpaid time off, make sure you’re tracking all time-off requests.
+Record how much time each employee is asking for, when they’re asking for it, and why they want time off (it’s up to you how specific the reason needs to be).